ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/migration.markdown

 {NOTE: }
-A live replica created using external replication includes all documents and document extensions, but does **not** include server and cluster level features like indexes and compare exchange entries.
+A live replica created using external replication includes all documents and document extensions, but **not** server and cluster level features like indexes and compare exchange entries.
 Find the full list [here](../server/ongoing-tasks/external-replication#general-information-about-external-replication-task).
 {NOTE/}

 {PANEL/}